There are mixed opinions about snacking.

 Of course, the type of snack and amount consumed are the main factors that affect blood sugar levels.

-Bottom Line: It isn't necessary to snack to maintain healthy blood sugar levels.
+It’s unnecessary to snack to maintain healthy blood sugar levels.
 Eating high-protein or high-fiber snacks raises blood sugar levels less than consuming high-carb snacks.

-However, it can definitely help some people avoid becoming ravenously hungry.
+Snacking may not be good for everyone, but it can definitely help some people avoid becoming ravenously hungry.

 When you go too long without eating, you may become so hungry that you end up eating many more calories than you need.